Can I Install MediaWiki on My Ubuntu 22.04 LAMP Stack? Find Out Here!

 Want to Install MediaWiki?
 Great!
-It is an open-source Wiki web application that is used by Wikipedia.
+It is an open-source Wiki web application used by Wikipedia.
 It is written in PHP and requires a Database backend to function.
-It has been publicly released on the Open Source community.
+It has been publicly released to the Open-Source community.

 Note: This procedure was revisited and tested in January 2024.
-It was been validated and updated to work on Ubuntu 22.04
+It has been validated and updated to work on Ubuntu 22.04

 MediaWiki is a free and open-source wiki engine software that powers many websites, including the popular online encyclopedia Wikipedia.
 It was developed by the Wikimedia Foundation and released under the GNU General Public License.